RobertWetzler/CSE3521_EmojiPrediction/README.md

 Algorithms(.py File):
 	Contains the code for both algorithms.
 	The files are .py files.
-	Note: The .py files contain the same code as their .ipynb counterparts.
+	Note: The .py files titled 'cnn_implementation.py' and 'naivebayes_implementation.py' contain the same code as their .ipynb counterparts.
-	The .py files were provided in case there's difficulty in running the .ipynb code
+	The .py files for the algorithm implementations were provided in case there's difficulty in running the .ipynb code.
+	Also contains emoji_graph.py, containing the code we used to generate graphs for individual emoji accuracy.